 If your baby is asleep on their tummy and not awake on frustrated there, HURRAY!
 Please leave them there.
 Your baby over the next few months will find favoured sleep positions of their own and, like us, find it reassuring and comforting to settle peacefully to sleep each night.
 If tummy sleeping is really getting the better of your anxiety, then please go and flip them ever so quietly and be prepared for a few frustration tears if they wake up in the process.
 Then reach out to your doctor or paediatrician for additional support or advice to settle your fears.

-For those of you who have not sleep trained, now may be an excellent opportunity to speak to a Sleep Trainer or Sleep Consultant.
+If you have not sleep trained, now may be an excellent opportunity to speak to a Sleep Trainer or Sleep Consultant.
 For some, it only takes a couple of nights of broken sleep to overcome the rolling sleep disturbances.
 For others, it has opened the floodgates for a whole host of sleep challenges that may now need to be addressed as a whole.
+If you’d like to talk with me about your specific situation, you can click HERE to schedule a FREE 15-minute sleep consultation.

 **If you are a past client of mine having some difficulties with this milestone, please reach out to me for complimentary support and guidance.**